History of banking: Rome

 In early Ancient Rome deposit bankers were known as argentarii and at a later time (from the 2nd century CE onward) as nummularii (Andreau 1999 p.
 2) or mensarii.
 The banking-houses were known as Taberae Argentarioe and Mensoe Numularioe.
 They would set up their stalls in the middle of enclosed courtyards called macella on a long bench called a bancu, from which the words banco and bank are derived.
 As a money changer, the merchant at the bancu did not so much invest money as merely convert the foreign currency into the only legal tender in Rome—that of the Imperial Mint.

 Operations of banking within Roman society were known as officium argentarii.
-Statutes (125/126 CE) of the Empire described "letter from Caesar to Quietus" show rental monies to be collected from persons using land belonging to a temple and given to the temple treasurer, as decreed by Mettius Modestus, governor of Lycia and Pamphylia.
+Statutes (125/126 CE) of the Empire described "letter from Caesar to Quietus" show rental monies to be collected from persons using land belonging to a temple and given to the temple treasurer.
 A law, receptum argentarii, obliged a bank to pay its clients debts under guarantee.

 Cassius Dio advocated the establishment of a state bank, funded by the sale of all the properties owned at the time by the state.

 In the 4th century monopolies existed in Byzantium and in the city of Olbia in Sardinia.

 The Roman empire at some time formalized the administrative aspect of banking and instituted greater regulation of financial institutions and financial practices.
 Charging interest on loans and paying interest on deposits became more highly developed and competitive.
 The development of Roman banks was limited, however, by the Roman preference for cash transactions.
 During the reign of the Roman emperor Gallienus (260–268 CE), there was a temporary breakdown of the Roman banking system after the banks rejected the flakes of copper produced by his mints.
 With the ascent of Christianity, banking became subject to additional restrictions, as the charging of interest was seen as immoral.
 With the decrease in economic activity after the fall of Rome and Islamic invasions, banking likely temporarily ended in Europe and was not revived until Mediterranean trade commenced again in the 12th century.

 Religious restrictions on interest

-Most early religious systems in the ancient Near East, and the secular codes arising from them, did not forbid usury.
+All early religious systems in the ancient Near East, and the secular codes arising from them, were strict on this practice being forbidden usury.
 These societies regarded inanimate matter as alive, like plants, animals and people, and capable of reproducing itself.
 Hence if you lent 'food money', or monetary tokens of any kind, it was legitimate to charge interest.
 Food money in the shape of olives, dates, seeds or animals was lent out as early as c.
 5000 BCE, if not earlier.
 Among the Mesopotamians, Hittites, Phoenicians and Egyptians, interest was legal and often fixed by the state.